 What came as a rather pleasant surprise to us when we first arrived in Romania was how familiar the language is.
 Unlike the dreadfully difficult Hungarian and Slavic languages spoken in surrounding countries, Romanian is actually a romantic language.

 The other four romantic – derived from Latin – languages are the much more common French, Spanish, Italian and Portuguese.
-If you have even the slightest grasp of any of these, Romanian shouldn’t be a problem.Numbers 1 through 10 for example:
+If you have even the slightest grasp of any of these, Romanian shouldn’t be a problem.Numbers 1 through 5 for example, should be very familiar to anyone who speaks Spanish:

 Tap Water is Mostly Fine to Drink